williamgasparzup/server-side-events/README.md

 ## Running the application

-This monorepo provides both the server and the client.
+This monorepo provides both server and client.

-To take both server and client up and running, just run this on the project root folder:
+To take both server and client up and running, just run this command on the project root folder:

 ```
 yarn start